PRACTICE DIRECTION 57AB – SHORTER AND FLEXIBLE TRIALS SCHEMES

 (a) another judge may hear urgent or vacation applications if the designated judge is not available;

-(b) unless the court otherwise orders, any application relating to the enforcement of a judgment or order for the payment of money will be dealt with by a Master of the Queen's Bench Division or of the Chancery Division or a District Judge;
+(b) unless the court otherwise orders, any application relating to the enforcement of a judgment or order for the payment of money will be dealt with by a Master of the King's Bench Division or of the Chancery Division or a District Judge;

 (c) a case may be case managed and tried by a Master in the Chancery Division, or a District Judge in a Chancery District Registry, with the consent of the parties.